REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **FpML** – Financial Products Markup Language

+**GLEIF** – Global Legal Entity Identifier Foundation.
+A not‑for‑profit organization, established by the Financial Stability Board in 2014, that is responsible for supporting and overseeing the global Legal Entity Identifier (LEI) system.

 **I/O** – input/output

 **ISDA** – International Swaps and Derivatives Association.
 The global trade association for participants in the derivatives markets.

 **JSON** – JavaScript Object Notation.
 Text-based, language-independent format with key-value pairs (eg Name: Dave).

+**LEI** – Legal Entity Identifier.
+A 20‑character alphanumeric code, based on the ISO 17442 standard, that provides a unique and globally recognized identity for legal entities involved in financial transactions.

+**MIC** – Market Identifier Code.
+A unique four‑character alphanumeric code, defined by the ISO 10383 standard, that identifies stock exchanges, trading venues, and other market facilities used in global securities trading.

 **PR** – Pull request